kekse1/scripts/README.md

 * [Version **v2.0.0**](js/typeof.js) (created **2024-04-28**)

 My solution for JavaScript's `instanceof` problem, so when in multiple environments the classes are initialized/declared not once.
-In this case comparing two environments it's like `Array !== Array`, e.g.. and I don't mean only the instances, the base classes are being created multiple times in multiple environments..
+In this case, comparing two environments, it's like `Array !== Array`, e.g.. and I don't mean only the instances, the base classes are being created multiple times in multiple environments..